jeffbruce/ClusterMouseAutism/README.md

 ---
-output: pdf_document
+output: html_document
 ---
 # ClusterMouseAutism

 ## Introduction

 This project is an interactive web application coded in [R][1] for clustering mouse models of autism using neuroanatomical data.
-It makes use of the [Shiny][2] web application framework.
+It makes use of the [Shiny][2] web application framework (a package in R).
 The app presents data from a research paper published in Nature Neuroscience (reference) entitled <insert paper title> (reference).

 ## Workflow

-To use the app, it is recommended that you do the following:
+The app can be accessed in many ways.
+Options include:

+1. Launching the app locally, assuming you have R installed
+- download the app folder from GitHub
+- launch R in the terminal or launch RStudio
+- from within R, load the Shiny package and set your working directory to the folder _containing_ the app folder you just downloaded:
+    - setwd(_insert folder containing app folder you just downloaded_)
+- launch the app with:
+    - runApp(appDir = 'ClusterMouseAutism', launch.browser = TRUE, display.mode = 'normal'), which will launch the app in your default browser
+2. Launch the app directly from GitHub
+- use this command:
+    - runGitHub(repo='ClusterMouseAutism', username='jeffbruce')
+- this option distorts the style of the app for whatever reason
+3. Access the app through the web
+- the app is currently hosted on a private Shiny server which resides on a Linux virtual machine
+- the app can be accessed by visiting the following site:
+    - <insert domain here>

 ## Dependencies

+If you decide to run the app locally, you will need a number of R packages installed, potentially along with some additional configuration.

 - R packages:
     - shiny
     - gplots
+    - ggplot2
+    - data.table
+    - plyr
+    - reshape2
+    - stats

 ## Development Notes and Rationales

-There's probably no point in giving the option to cluster by just 1 dimension, despite the option of doing so in the heatmap call, because the dimensions are clustered independently.
-The dendrograms don't make the plot significantly more difficult to read or anything.

 #### Inspirations